October 2, 2017 | Last updated: October 2, 2023

 #4.
 Zero-downtime / Atomic deployment

 The workflows above have one flaw: the downtime.
-This means your application will not be available for the client during the deployment.
+This means your web app will not be available for the client during the deployment.
 The solution to that is very simple: deploy and build the application in a different folder than the one from which it's served.

 The process involves creating a couple of directories on the server: